-One thing I really like about this booster is that the cup holders are flexible and removable.
+One thing I really like about this portable booster seat is that the cup holders are flexible and removable.
 So, in case you’re a little bit tight on space, you don’t have to stress about the cups poking out.

 As for portability, I’m a little bit torn.
 On the one hand, it’s definitely more portable than a high-back booster.
 It is lighter, it has a carry handle and it is fairly small.
 But then again it’s still a little bulky, and it’s nowhere near as portable as the inflatable booster I’ll show you a bit later.
 So, this one is up to you.

 As far as portability goes, this is a great booster car seat.
 When deflated, this can easily fit into your purse or backpack, and that’s pretty great.
-That’s why we recommend this for taxi rides and Uber – you don’t have to carry a booster in your hand when you’re walking around the town with your little one.
+That’s why we recommend this for taxi rides and Uber – you don’t have to carry a booster seat in your hand when you’re walking around the town with your little one.
 Just deflate it and put it in your purse!

 Another thing worth mentioning is that you can easily fit three of these in the back seat of pretty much any car.
-They don’t have plastic edges, so that makes it easy to fit three seats even in some really narrow cars.
+They don’t have plastic edges, so that makes it easy to fit three travel car seats even in some really narrow cars.

 The booster seat has a valve that’s covered with plastic, and it inflates somewhat when you unscrew the valve.
 You only need a few breaths to fully inflate it, which is great.
-And when you are not using the seat, you should always close the valve – unless you want it to partially inflate inside your bag.
+And when you are not using the travel car seat, you should always close the valve – unless you want it to partially inflate inside your bag.

 This booster seat is great for short uses, or as a backup seat for impromptu playdates.
 But it’s not something your child will want to sit in every day, because it’s not too comfortable.
 It is lightweight, portable, and very affordable, so it’s worth trying out for your upcoming trip.